-(2) At the end of each fiscal year the Chief Financial Officer must prepare the annual financial statements of the First Nation for that fiscal year in accordance with GAAP and to a standard that is at least comparable to that generally accepted for governments in Canada.
+71.(1) At the end of each fiscal year the finance manager must prepare the annual financial statements of the First Nation for that fiscal year in accordance with GAAP and to a standard that is at least comparable to that generally accepted for governments in Canada.

-- (3) The annual financial statements must be prepared in a form approved by the Council on the recommendation of the Finance and Audit Committee. - (4) The annual financial statements must include the following information: - (a) the financial information of the First Nation for the fiscal year;
+(2) The annual financial statements must be prepared in a form approved by the Council on the recommendation of the Finance and Audit Committee.

+- (3) The annual financial statements must include the following information: - (a) the financial information of the First Nation for the fiscal year;

-(b) the financial information for the local revenue account that is required to meet the Board standards respecting audit of the local revenue account; and
+(b) the financial information for the local revenue account that is required to meet the Board standards respecting financial reporting of the local revenue account; and